tc39/proposal-static-class-features/FOLLOWONS.md

 let subarr = MySubArray.from([1, 2, 3]);
 ```

-#### Why this is not proposed
+#### Downsides

 Static private methods in this form have fairly complicated semantics--it's the act of extending a class from another class that copies them onto the subclass.
 It does not seem like it will be feasible to use similar semantics for object literals.
 The use cases for static private methods are very similar to the use cases for lexically scoped function declarations.
-Therefore, it does not seem like this feature is worth the trouble.

 ### Static private fields with a TypeError on access from subclasses